TownyAdvanced/TownyResources/README.md

    - There are surprisingly few good reasons to start a war in *SiegeWar*:
      - Resources: **NO**, because sieging does not provide resources.
      - Expansion: **NO**, because sieging does not provide land control.
-     - Equipment: **NO**, because SiegeWar does not allow soldiers to steal the equipment of killed enemy soldiers (*for muliple important reasons as explained [here](https://github.com/TownyAdvanced/SiegeWar/wiki/Siege-War-FAQ)*).
+     - Equipment: **NO**, because SiegeWar does not allow soldiers to steal equipment from killed enemy soldiers (*for muliple important reasons as explained [here](https://github.com/TownyAdvanced/SiegeWar/wiki/Siege-War-FAQ)*).
      - Automatically-Assigned Military Objectives: **NO**, because SiegeWar does not have this type of feature.
      - Roleplaying: **NO**, because most players are not roleplaying to any reasonable standard (*making new characters, adopting new personalities while in game, separating in-game & out-of-game conversations, following character-driven story arcs within the gameworld etc.)*.
      - Personal: **NO**, because it creates toxicity.
      - PVP: **YES**.
-However, such sieges usually upset players who want to treat the game as strategy and/or roleplay-lite, as it "breaks their bubble".
+However ... such sieges usually upset players who want to treat the game as strategy and/or roleplay-lite, as it "breaks their bubble".
      - Plunder Money: **YES**.
-However, money is usually regarded by players as less satifying & less useful than the acquisition of material resources.
+However ... money is usually regarded by players as less satifying & less useful than the acquisition of material resources.
    - *TownyResources* fixes this problem by transforming Resources into a good reason to start a war.
-      - The wisdom of this is demonstrated by the success of the *Civilization* series of games, which also has generated-terrain & sandbox geopolitical strategy, and in which:
+      - The wisdom of this is demonstrated by the success of the *Civilization* series of games, which also provides generated-terrain & sandbox geopolitical strategy, and in which:
- <br> "*Resources are special commodities found in limited quantities on the map....are extremely important in the game, and the main reason for expansion and territorial wars ([Civ V Wiki](https://civilization.fandom.com/wiki/Resources_(Civ5))"*
+ <br> "***Resources are special commodities found in limited quantities on the map....are extremely important in the game, and the main reason for expansion and territorial wars ([Civ V Wiki](https://civilization.fandom.com/wiki/Resources_(Civ5))"***
 2. Assists **Town Building:**
     - Town resources are automatically produced by the town itself.
     - However it is the mayors / assistants / treasurers who get to actually collect the resources.
-    - This dynamic naturally encourages the development of town governance, to determine how the valuable town resources are to be distributed.
+    - This dynamic naturally encourages the development of good town governance, to determine how the valuable town resources are to be distributed.
 3. Assists **Nation Building:**
-    - Nation loyalty becomes a much more important decision for a town.
+    - Joining a nation, and staying in it, becomes a much more important decision for a town.
 Whichever nation they are in will get a good share of their daily resource production.
 Thus mayors will be much more motivated to be in a nation which is active and helpful.
-    - Correspondingly, nations will have to work harder to keep towns loyal to them, including devising fair and efficient systems of resource distribution.
+    - Correspondingly, town loyalty becomes much more important for nations.
+Nations must work harder to keep their towns, by being more active, more helpful, and developing good governance, including fair and efficient systems of resource distribution.
     - These dynamics will naturally encourage the development of active and competitive nations.
 4. Assists **Trading**
-    - By turning individual towns into centres for the production of specific goods, natural trading activities are encouraged.
+    - By turning individual towns into centres for the production of specific goods, trading activities are naturally encouraged.
 5. Reduces **Grind**
-    - Before, a multi-hour grind could grant a player a significant economic advantage over other players. *TownyResources* puts a hard cap on how much can be gained by each grind, thus facilitating a server a economy where extensive grinding simply has no part.
+    - Without *TownyResources*, a multi-hour grind can grant a player a significant economic advantage over other players.
+    - *TownyResources* puts a hard cap on how much can be gained by each grind, thus facilitating a server a economy where extensive grinding simply has no part.
-    - It is still possible to expend extra effort for a resource advantage over other players, but more varied and interesting activities are required to achieve it e.g. farming multiple varieties of crops, cave explorations, ruins exploration, trading, war.
+    - With *TownyResources*, it is still possible to expend extra effort for a resource advantage over other players, but more varied and interesting activities are required to achieve it e.g. farming multiple varieties of crops, cave explorations, ruins explorations, trading, war.
 5. Assists **Roleplaying**
-    - By giving each town a "signature" set of resources, this helps to develop the character of each town.
+    - By giving each town a unique "signature" set of resources, this helps to develop the character of each town.

 -----------
 ###### Question: